 Again try to modify the problematic file/ folder again.

 Method 3- By Changing Local Policies

 It is highly recommended that you create a system restore point before going ahead with the following steps as it involves editing permissions and accessibility of your computer.
-You can refer to our article on the topic How to create Restore Point in Windows 10 a Step by step guide for the same.
+You can refer to our article on the topic How to create Restore Point for the same.

 - Press WIN+R keys together to open the Run dialog box.
 When it opens up, type in secpol.msc and hit enter key.

 - This will open up the Local Security Policy window.
 As next, you need to expand Local Policies and then double click on Security Options entry under it.
 In the right window pane, find and double click on the option that says User Account Control: Run all administrators in Admin Approval Mode.
 Refer to the following screenshot if you have any doubts.